Who will win in the battle over sustainability in the Dietary Guidelines for Americans, science or special interests?

-- Another way to contribute, if you are a U.S. based organization or researcher, is to lend your personal and or institutional support to the My Plate, My Planet open letter which directly supports the DGAC’s recommendations on sustainability, and is already signed by over 100 organizations, academics, and public figures.
-To do so, and or to get a promotional package, please e-mail: firstname.lastname@example.org.
+- Another way to contribute, if you are a U.S. citizen or resident, is to lend your personal and or institutional support to the My Plate, My Planet open letter which directly supports the DGAC’s recommendations on sustainability, and is already signed by over 100 organizations, academics, and public figures.
+To do so, and or to get a promotional package, please e-mail: email@example.com.

 - U.S. citizens may also sign the rapidly growing public petition (already over 150,000!) being gathered by a coalition of civil society organizations including Friends of the Earth, in support of the sustainability recommendations of the DGAC.

 - A further important way of leveraging your expertise, credibility and voice could be writing on the Guidelines to help keep the issue in public discourse and explain to a wider audience the importance of the DGAC’s recommendations.
 For example: